SteelCompendium/data-md-dse/Bestiary/Monsters/War Dogs/Statblocks/War Dog Crucibite.md

 reason: 0
 intuition: 0
 presence: 0
-traits:
-  - name: Loyalty Collar
-    effects:
-      - effect: When the crucibite is reduced to 0 Stamina, their loyalty collar explodes, dealing 1d6 damage to each adjacent enemy and object.
-abilities:
+features:
+  - type: feature
+    feature_type: ability
-  - name: Flamebelcher
+    name: Flamebelcher
     icon: 🔳
-    cost: Signature Ability
+    ability_type: Signature Ability
     keywords:
       - Area
       - Weapon
-    type: Main action
+    usage: Main action
     distance: 5 x 1 line within 1
     target: Each creature and object in the area
     effects:
       - roll: Power Roll + 2
-        t1: 2 fire damage
+        tier1: 2 fire damage
-        t2: 4 fire damage
+        tier2: 4 fire damage
-        t3: 5 fire damage
+        tier3: 5 fire damage
+      - name: Effect
-      - effect: The area is covered in sticky fire until the start of the crucibite's next turn.
+        effect: The area is covered in sticky fire until the start of the crucibite's next turn.
 Any creature who enters the area for the first time in a round or starts their turn there takes 2 fire damage
-        name: Effect
+      - cost: 3 Malice
-      - effect: The area becomes a 10 x 1 line, and if any ally of the crucibite is in the area when it is created, the ability deals an extra 2 damage to each target.
+        effect: The area becomes a 10 x 1 line, and if any ally of the crucibite is in the area when it is created, the ability deals an extra 2 damage to each target.
-        cost: 3 Malice
+  - type: feature
+    feature_type: ability
-  - name: Posthumous Promotion
+    name: Posthumous Promotion
     icon: 🏹
     keywords:
       - Magic
       - Ranged
-    type: Maneuver
+    usage: Maneuver
     distance: Ranged 10
     target: One war dog
     effects:
+      - name: Effect
-      - effect: If the target has a loyalty collar, they are reduced to 0 Stamina.
+        effect: If the target has a loyalty collar, they are reduced to 0 Stamina.
+  - type: feature
+    feature_type: trait
-        name: Effect
+    name: Loyalty Collar
+    icon: ⭐️
+    effects:
+      - effect: When the crucibite is reduced to 0 Stamina, their loyalty collar explodes, dealing 1d6 damage to each adjacent enemy and object.
 ~~~